settermjd/podcast-site/storage/posts/__draft/episode-0012.md

 link:
 download:
 guests:
-  “Sandy Smith”:
+  "Sandy Smith":
     email: sandy@musketeers.me
     twitter: @SandyS1
-  “Oscar Merida”:
+  "Oscar Merida":
     email: oscar@musketeers.me
     twitter: @omerida
-  “Eli White”:
+  "Eli White":
     email: eli@musketeers.me
     twitter: @EliW
-  “Kevin Bruce”:
+  "Kevin Bruce":
     email: kevin@musketeers.me
     twitter: @kevinbruce

 ---
 ### Synopsis

-This episode is still to be recorded, and everything’s still so up in the air.
+This episode is still to be recorded, and everything's still so up in the air.
 But it should be an interesting discussion between the five of us about, well, almost anything.
 Stay tuned for more specifics as they come to hand.

 ### Related Links